-A typical rule of thumb is Occam's razor or the principle of parsimony or simplicity, which is used to point medical professionals to a simpler diagnosis rather than a more complicated or less congruent one.
+6 A typical rule of thumb is Occam's razor or the principle of parsimony or simplicity, which is used to point medical professionals to a simpler diagnosis rather than a more complicated or less congruent one.

-M Andrêa et al., Use of rules of thumb in the consultation in general practice- an act of balance between the individual and the general perspective, 2003 Family Practice 20, 514.
+7 M Andrêa et al., Use of rules of thumb in the consultation in general practice- an act of balance between the individual and the general perspective, 2003 Family Practice 20, 514.

-Heuristics are described as simple cognitive procedures that help 'find adequate, though often imperfect, answers to difficult questions'.
+8 Heuristics are described as simple cognitive procedures that help 'find adequate, though often imperfect, answers to difficult questions'.
 See: Kahneman (n 3) 98.

-D Kahneman, A perspective on judgment and choice, 2003 American Psychologist 58, 702.
+9 D Kahneman, A perspective on judgment and choice, 2003 American Psychologist 58, 702.

-10 &lt;u>S Bunn & S Stammers, Unintentional bias in Court, 2015 Post note 0512, Parliamentary Office of Science & Technology Published 22/10/15.
+^{10 &}lt;u>S Bunn & S Stammers, Unintentional bias in Court, 2015 Post note 0512, Parliamentary Office of Science & Technology Published 22/10/15.

-11 &lt;u>S Bunn & S Stammers, Unintentional bias in forensic investigation, 2015 Post brief 0015, Parliamentary Office of Science & Technology.
+^{11 &}lt;u>S Bunn & S Stammers, Unintentional bias in forensic investigation, 2015 Post brief 0015, Parliamentary Office of Science & Technology.
 Published 01/10/15.

-Many of these biases are due to mistakes in thinking about statistics and probabilities.
+12 Many of these biases are due to mistakes in thinking about statistics and probabilities.
 See: P Croskerry, From mindless to mindful practice- cognitive bias and clinical decision making, 2013 New Engl J Med 368, 2445.

-For example see: L Cuthbert, Cognitive biases: 15 more to think about, Tribunals Autumn 2016, 10.
+13 For example see: L Cuthbert, Cognitive biases: 15 more to think about, Tribunals Autumn 2016, 10.

-P Croskerry, Achieving quality in clinical decision making: cognitive strategies and detection of bias, 2002 Acad Emerg Med 9, 1184.
+14 P Croskerry, Achieving quality in clinical decision making: cognitive strategies and detection of bias, 2002 Acad Emerg Med 9, 1184

-M L Graber et al, Diagnostic error in internal medicine, 2005 Arch Intern Med 165, 1493.
+15 M L Graber et al, Diagnostic error in internal medicine, 2005 Arch Intern Med 165, 1493.

-Cognitive bias Cognitive mechanism for bias Cognitive counter-measure Optimism made of how much we know and how reliably Comparing the current evaluation to a reference group of similar membership is recommended so as to allow calibration of the current decision
+Cognitive bias Cognitive mechanism for bias Cognitive counter-measure Optimism Overconfident or optimistic evaluations are made of how much we know and how reliably we know it, whilst our own knowledge limits are undervalued Comparing the current evaluation to a reference group of similar membership is recommended so as to allow calibration of the current decision

 But before further examples are highlighted a word of caution is needed first.
 Readers should be aware that studies focusing on heuristics and biases are often undertaken by researchers in well-controlled conditions or laboratory experiments.
 Consequently there is significant controversy within academia about the generalizability of findings from this type of research to the complex and unpredictable real-world circumstances and 'in the moment' contexts of practice.
 In addition, criteria for 'optimality' in decision making are not agreed by academics.
 Even definitions for biases can be contested.
 Accordingly, universally accepted recommendations for debiasing counter-measures are not available.
 As a result, the following advice should be seen more as practical pointers or tips rather than definitive guidance.
-Future developments in cognition science will also, in all likelihood, lead to changes in any advice given now.
+Future developments in cognition science will also, in all likelihood, lead to changes in any advice given